bartreardon/bartreardon.github.io/_posts/2024-10-09-migrating-from-wordpress-to-github.md

 ### Step 3 - Moving it all to github.io

 This one will take some finessing.
-I followed the post here https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html which if you follow will create a `https://yourname.github.io` site using the `minima` jekyll theme https://github.com/jekyll/minima
+I followed Chad Baldwin's post [here](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html) which if you follow will create a `https://yourname.github.io` site using the `minima` [jekyll theme](https://github.com/jekyll/minima)

 Clone your repo locally and copy over your generated markdown files and images to the `_posts` directory.